Gerald and Charlene Gallego: Fugitives from justice

 By the time police went to arrest Gerald and Charlene, they had fled to Reno and ditched their car at the Circus Circus Reno parking lot.
 Shortly after, the couple emerged as suspects in the murder of Mochel after her name was found on an envelope in their car.
 Detectives soon realized that they had unknowingly interviewed the Gallegos during the initial investigation into her disappearance, while Gerald was using the alias "Stephen Robert Feil," and both offered an alibi claiming to have either been fishing or out of town around the time she disappeared.
+On November 7, the FBI charged the Gallegos with unlawful flight to avoid prosecution.

 Detectives tracked down an Orangevale couple, who had purchased Charlene's van in August, and took it into possession; at first nothing was found, but the couple notified detectives that when they had first purchased the vehicle, they had discovered dark stains on a sheet and a foam-rubber mattress, and had kept those items in their garage.
-When turned over to authorities, forensic analyses on the items would determine the stains were of human blood.
+When turned over to authorities, forensic analyses on the items determined the stains were of human blood.
 Police subsequently issued a search of Gerald's residence and uncovered a box of .25 caliber Winchester Western shells, with nine shells missing.
 During their fugitive state, Charlene called attorney Dan Sullivan and proclaimed innocence.
 She said that while she preferred to surrender, Gerald would not let her.
 She claimed that Gerald was not concerned about the murder charges but rather the charges of rape, sodomy, and incest upon his daughter that were filed in Butte County in 1978.

-The FBI assisted in the manhunt and were able to track Charlene to Salt Lake City, Utah, where a woman matching her description collected money addressed to her at a Western Union office.
+Charlene's whereabouts were traced to Salt Lake City, Utah, where money addressed to her was collected at a Western Union office.
+While in Salt Lake City, Gerald acquired the IDs of two area residents after phoning their homes and claiming to be a Utah Republican Party official clarifying their voter registration information.
+Afterwards, the couple drove to Omaha, Nebraska, and checked into a local hotel.
 The FBI subsequently began surveillance on Charlene's parents, whom they believed had wired the money and suspected they would provide further aid to them.
-During the weekend of November 15–16, the parents were observed driving from Sacramento to Sparks, Nevada, where they entered a Western Union office and transferred $500 via wire to Omaha, Nebraska.
+During the weekend of November 15–16, the parents were observed driving from Sacramento to Sparks, Nevada, where they entered a Western Union office and transferred $500 via wire to Omaha.
 With the knowledge that the Gallegos were expecting a wire transfer to Omaha's Western Union office, authorities alerted the bureau's Omaha field office.